haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

   ...<br>
 </a>

-<a class="prompt prompt-question"><b>Q13:</b>  For each of our experimental cross-links (the 8 restraints we defined), find the shortest distance from the various chain combinations.
-Does the model satisties the cross-links?</a>
+<a class="prompt prompt-question"><b>Q13:</b>  For each of our experimental cross-links (the 8 restraints we defined),
+find the shortest distance from the various chain combinations.
+Does the model satisfy the cross-links?</a>

 If the restraint energy is still very high and your best docking model does not satisfy the restraints very well, you could conclude that your choice of oligomeric state was not optimal.
 In that case you could consider performing another docking run with a different number of monomers and another symmetry.

 In case you did perform multiple docking runs with different numbers of monomers and symmetries, it could happen that two runs generate solutions that satisfy the cross-links equally.
 In that case compare their HADDOCK scores.
 Remember that the HADDOCK score is calculated based on intermolecular interactions.
-So when comparing the scores of runs from different numbers of monomers, take the number of interfaces in your complex into account when comparing two runs to make your choice (for example by dividing the HADDOCK score of each run by the number of interfaces).
+So when comparing the scores of runs from different numbers of monomers, take the number of interfaces in your complex into account when comparing two runs to make your choice
+(for example by dividing the HADDOCK score of each run by the number of interfaces).

-<a class="prompt prompt-question"><b>Q14:</b>  FINALLY, based on all above analysis,what is your conclusion concerning the oligomeric state and symmetry of this complex?
+<a class="prompt prompt-question"><b>Q14:</b>  FINALLY, based on all above analysis, what is your conclusion concerning the oligomeric state and symmetry of this complex?

 <hr>